Fuco1/clippy.el/README.md

 clippy.el
 =========

-Show tooltip with function documentation at point.
+This library implements rendering of popup box with "Clippy, the paper clip".
+You can make him say various things by calling `clippy-say` function.
+To hide the pop-up, simply invoke any command (move forward/backward, type, `C-g` etc., any event is recognized).

-Bind the function `clippy-describe-function`, then while point is over a function, call it.
-A popup with helpfull clippy will appear.
-To make it go away, simply invoke any command (move forward/backward, type, `C-g` etc.).
+As inspiration, two functions are provided: `clippy-describe-function` and `clippy-describe-variable`.
+Bind any of these functions to a key, then while point is over a function/variable, call it.
+A popup with helpfull clippy will appear, telling you about the function/variable (using `describe-function` and `describe-variable` respectively).

 This package depends on `pos-tip`.